-Outside of Puebla, Mexico barely remembers one victorious battle in a war that was eventually lost to invading French forces.
+Outside of Puebla, Mexicans barely remember one victorious battle in a war that was ultimately lost to invading French forces.
 But here in the United States, May 5th 1862 has been bottled, packaged and sold.

 5 ways to reclaim the integrity of Cinco De Mayo: